Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-devs.md

 ### Delete access request {#delete-dev-reg}

 You can delete a developer's access request.
 This action cannot be undone.
-A developer whose request was deleted will have to submit another request.

 To delete an access request from the **Developers** tab, follow these steps: